bennettleader/one-story/source/entries/case_studies/explore-austin.markdown

 ---
 title: Explore Austin
 logo: /img/client-thumbnails/explore_austin.png
-description: We’ve been working with Explore Austin since 2007 to help them connect with their supporters.
-We are able to tag along on their summer wilderness Trips.
+description: A client since 2007, each summer we tag along on Explore Austin’s wilderness Trips where we capture the footage that helps them connect with their supporters.
 location: Austin, Texas
 date: 2012-01-01
 image_url: img/case-study-previews/explore-austin.png